0x-jerry/e2fly/README.md

 ## Feature

-Em..., There are no exited features.
+Em..., There are no excited features.
 It just works as expected.

 There are a few setting options, and trust me, you don't need more.